Virus positives play role in first round of NHL playoffs - WTMJ

 AP Hockey Writer

-The St. Louis Blues were swept in the first round by Colorado after three players who said they were vaccinated against COVID-19 tested positive, landed on the league’s protocol list and were unavailable.
-Blues leading scorer David Perron said Tuesday he and forward Nathan Walker were vaccinated before each tested positive; the team said defenseman Jake Walman was fully vaccinated and re-testing came back positive for the virus, sending him into quarantine.

-The Washington Capitals lost to Boston in five games after Evgeny Kuznetsov and Ilya Samsonov missed time for mandatory quarantine despite neither experiencing any symptoms.
-Kuznetsov and Samsonov said they had COVID-19 earlier in the season, when they were out for several weeks.
+Since the playoffs began May 15, only the Blues and Capitals have had players on the league’s protocol list: Perron, Walker, Walman, Kuznetsov and Samsonov.
+St. Louis was no match for Presidents’ Trophy-winning Colorado without several key players, including some who were injured, and Washington was overpowered by the Bruins in five games after things went awry.

+While Perron said he had symptoms for a few days, Kuznetsov’s situation was a bit of a head-scratcher.
+He and Samsonov missed several weeks earlier in the season with symptomatic COVID-19, but he said he was fine this time despite testing positive.

-“The rules (say) if you tested positive for COVID, then they retest the test and if it (came back) positive you have to quarantine for 10 days,” Kuznetsov said Tuesday.
-“Then you go for (a) physical couple days, then you can skate with the team after 14 days.
-So, I mean, that is basically what was happened.”
+“The rules (say) if you tested positive for COVID, then they retest the test and if it (came back) positive you have to quarantine for 10 days,” Kuznetsov said.
+“Then you go for (a) physical couple days, then you can skate with the team after 14 days.”

+While Kuznetsov and Samsonov were out for two weeks, the Capitals missed their opportunity to finish first in the East Division.
+They skated for only four days before rejoining the lineup mid-series amid other major absences and played three games before Washington’s season was done.

 Deputy Commissioner Bill Daly said he believed nine of the 12 U.S. playoff teams reached the 85% “fully vaccinated” threshold required for relaxed virus protocols, which began at the start of the playoffs.
-The defending Stanley Cup champion Tampa Bay Lightning are the only team so far to confirm fully vaccinated status.
+Eight of the 10 left are at that level; the defending Stanley Cup champion Tampa Bay Lightning are the only team so far to confirm fully vaccinated status.

 The four North Division playoff teams are currently unable to get there because of Canada’s plan to delay second vaccine doses.
 That division is down to three after Winnipeg swept Edmonton.